Presidency of Dwight D. Eisenhower: East Asia and Southeast Asia

-In Indonesia in February 1958 rebels in Sumatra and Sulawesi declared the PRRI-Permesta Movement aimed at overthrowing the government of Sukarno.
+In Indonesia, rebels in Sumatra and Sulawesi formed in February 1958 the PRRI-Permesta Movement which the goal of overthrowing the Sukarno government.
 Due to their anti-communist rhetoric, the rebels received money, weapons, and manpower from the CIA.
 This support ended when Allen Lawrence Pope, an American pilot, was shot down after a bombing raid on government-held Ambon in April 1958.
 In April 1958, the central government responded by launching airborne and seaborne military invasions on Padang and Manado, the rebel capitals.
-By the end of 1958, the rebels had been militarily defeated, and the last remaining rebel guerrilla bands surrendered in August 1961.
+By the end of 1958, the rebels had been militarily defeated, and the remaining rebel guerrilla forces surrendered in August 1961.